In this article

 The Real Question

-The question isn’t “which tool is better?”
-The question is: “Which tool will I actually use next Tuesday at 3 PM when my brain is fried?”
+The question isn’t “Sheets or Notion?”
+The question is: “What will I actually use next Tuesday at 3 PM when my brain is fried?”

-For most ADHD brains, the answer is the simpler one.
-The one that opens instantly.
+For most ADHD brains, the answer is the thing that’s already in front of you.
 The one that doesn’t invite tinkering.
-The one that’s just there, waiting, with no friction between you and the action.
+The one that’s just there — on the desk, on the fridge — with no login, no buffering, and no friction between you and the action.

-The Brain Dump → Action Plan template takes Google Sheets and adds exactly enough structure: a dump tab, a sort tab, action cards, and a done wall.
+The Daily OS gives you exactly enough structure: brain dump pages, an energy sort, action cards, and a done list — as a guide, a workbook, and print-and-keep pages.
 Nothing more.
 Nothing to customize.
 Nothing to break.

-Open it.
+Download it.
 Dump your brain.
-Close it.
+Print what you need.
 Done.